pyiapa/statcalculator/README.md

 * If running on a cluster, Input could be loaded directly from a storage like Amazon S3.

+* Output could also be moved to S3 for persistent storage

 * In a cluster, results could be visualized using Apache Zeppelin.
 Zeppelin integrates well with Spark and for example can be used to execute SQL queries directly against SparkSQL.
 Query results can be visualized using charts and graphs

-* Output could also be moved to S3 for persistent storage
+* Results could be also exported in hive tables and visualized via external software such as Tableau

 * Scala does not provide a flexible and nice way to visualize results.
 In a local machine a nice Python application could be developed for visualization.